 The Planning Area contains approximately 17.4 square miles, of which approximately 1 square mile is within Palm Beach County's jurisdiction.
-While 642.55 acres of unincorporated land exists within the planning area and is anticipated for eventual annexation into the municipal boundary, much of this land, like land already located within Delray Beach, is developed and will not necessarily generate a significant number of new units.
-The era of westward expansion, development of agricultural areas, and settlement on greenfield land is over for Delray Beach.
-In the next 30 years, Delray Beach will grow mainly through infill, adaptive reuse, and redevelopment.
+In the next 30 years, the City will grow through redevelopment and densification.
+The era of westward expansion and the development of agricultural or settlement on greenfield land is over.
+While 642.55 acres of unincorporated land exists within the planning area and is anticipated for eventual annexation into the municipal boundary, much of this land, like land located within the City, is already developed and will not necessarily generate a significant number of units.

-Map DIA-6 (Potential Residential Units) illustrates potential locations for new residential units within the current municipal boundaries.
-This map identifies vacant parcels that have a residential or mixed-use land use designation and provides an estimated number of potential units.
+Map NDC-Potential Residential Units illustrates potential locations for new residential units within the current City boundaries.
+The map identifies vacant parcels that have a residential or mixed-